 |

 Deputy Superintendent Buckowe Yam joined the Cambridge Police Department in 1995, and has served in a Supervisor capacity for five years in a variety of units, including Patrol Operations, the Family and Social Justice Section, and the Special Response Team.
 Most recently, he worked as a Lieutenant in the Family and Social Justice Section, where he was responsible for providing coordinated, person-centered case management to individuals in mental health crisis’, unhoused individuals, senior residents, and businesses.
-Yam oversees Night Operations and serves as the Commanding Officer for Tactical Operations.
+Yam oversees Night Operations and serves as the Commanding Officer for Special Operations.

 |